How to Care for Succulents: Our Ultimate Care & Buying Guide

 2. Do succulents clean the air?

 Yes!
-Succulents are just like any living plant and use the carbon dioxide that we exhale to produce clean oxygen – which ultimately creates breathable air.
+Succulents are just like any living plant.
+They use the carbon dioxide that we exhale to produce clean oxygen, which ultimately creates breathable air.
 Without this process, neither plants nor humans could exist!

-When we inhale and then exhale, the oxygen in our body releases carbon dioxide, which returns the favor for succulents.
+When we inhale and exhale, the oxygen in our body releases carbon dioxide, returning the favor for succulents.
 Talk about a perfect match, huh?

-Did you know: The human body is about two-thirds oxygen, which powers vital processes in our body like brain function, blood circulation, breathing, and metabolism.
+Did you know: The human body is about two-thirds oxygen, which powers vital processes like brain function, blood circulation, breathing, and metabolism?

 3. Are succulents perennials or annuals?

-While there are both annual and perennial succulents, perennials are the most common among all the species.
-Many hardy succulents even go dormant in the winter and can survive the cold and frost.
-This makes them ideal for outdoor and indoor gardeners.
-Some common perennial succulents are Sempervivum, Echeveria, Aloe, and Aeonium – just to name a few!
+While there are both annual and perennial succulents, perennials are the most common species.
+Many hardy succulents even go dormant in the winter and can survive the cold and frost, making them ideal for outdoor and indoor gardeners.
+Some common perennial succulents are Sempervivum, Echeveria, Aloe, and Aeonium—just to name a few!

 4. What should I look for when buying a succulent?